bcharlier/HMMA238/Windows/ssh_for_windows.md

 ----

-## Creating and setting up an SSH key
+## Creating and setting up an SSH key in Windows

 - Open Git BASH
 - Type `cd ~/.ssh`